-Another feature that can moderately help improve the alignment is to fully expense all cost oil/gas items rather than depreciating capital costs as is done in some contracts, such as in Egypt for instance.
+Another feature that can moderately help improve the alignment is to fully expense all cost oil/gas items rather than depreciating capital costs as is done in some contracts.
+For instance, Egypt depreciates capital costs.

 A feature that could significantly improve the alignment is a step down of the cost oil/gas limit after a number of years.
 Brazil has in principle such a feature, although not clearly defined.
 For instance, the cost limit could be 80% during the first 5 years after the start of commercial production and step down to 50% thereafter.